 - Slowness of the eyes

-Hearing And Vision Injuries And Workers’ Compensation
+Workers’ Compensation For Hearing And Vision Injuries

-Third-Party Claims And Establishing Liability
+Personal Injury Claims And Establishing Liability

-- A duty was owed to you to keep you safe from injury;
+- A duty was owed to you to keep you safe from injury

-- Your accident was caused because this duty was breached;
+- Your accident was caused because this duty was breached

 The professionals at Shulman & Hill will be able to look into your situation and find out exactly what happened, providing evidence to support the case.
 After consulting with experts and looking into long-term care costs based on your specific injuries, your lawyer will be able to determine the economic impact that your injury will have on your life overall.

-Negotiating With The Insurer
+Negotiating With the Insurer

 If the parties cannot reach an agreement, your hearing and vision loss attorney will be able to handle the process and file a lawsuit on your behalf.
 If a trial becomes necessary, they will be able to present your case to the judge and jury.